KevinSantiago/JavaProjects/Statistic Usage/Readme.txt

 The purpose of the program is to calculate how many times each options in a menu was used.
-The program has 4 options, in the menu, the first one is, "Performe Operations on Numbers", inside this option there are two more options, one to calculate a quadratic and another to calculate the average of a list of numbers.
+The program has 4 options, in the menu, the first one is, "Perform Operations on Numbers", inside this option there are two more options, one to calculate a quadratic and another to calculate the average of a list of numbers.
 The second one is, "Perform Operations on Strings",